zenstackhq/zenstack-docs/docs/guides/authentication/next-auth.md

 ### Authorize users for credentials-based auth

-If you use [`CredentialsProvider`](https://next-auth.js.org/providers/credentials ':target=blank'), i.e. email/password based auth, you need to implement a `authorize` function for verifying credentials against the database.
+If you use [`CredentialsProvider`](https://next-auth.js.org/providers/credentials ':target=blank'), i.e. email/password based auth, you need to implement an `authorize` function for verifying credentials against the database.

-This is standard Prisma stuff, and the following is just a quick example on how to do it;
+This is standard Prisma stuff, and the following is just a quick example of how to do it:

 ```ts title='/src/pages/api/auth/[...nextauth].ts'
 import { prisma } from "../../../server/db/client";